-The Malta Chamber of Commerce, Enterprise and Industry has launched a call for Service Providers to support businesses who want to take advantage of Malta Enterprise’s ‘Business re-engineering and transformation scheme’ which was launched at the Chamber last week in the presence of Minister Silvio Schembri.
+The Malta Chamber of Commerce, Enterprise and Industry launched a call for Service Providers to support businesses who want to take advantage of Malta Enterprise’s ‘Business re-engineering and transformation scheme’.
+With applications closing on the 9th of December, this is your last chance to apply.

 Click here to download the Business Re-Engineering and Transformation Scheme Guidelines and Application